Nitin Spinners Ltd Management Discussions.

 The global textile and clothing trade is valued around US$650 Billion with India contributing to around 5.50% vis-a-vis Chinas 44%.
 The global trade is further projected to grow around US$1,300 Billion by 2022.
 Assuming Indias share of about 10%, an export performance of about US$ 130 Billion is expected over the next seven years i.e. an addition of US$ 90 Billion to the present level of about US$ 40 Billion.
 This shows Indias potential to emerge as a global manufacturing hub for textile and clothing.
 The domestic market also offers significant growth opportunities for Indian textile industry.
 The domestic fibre consumption of less than three kg, is one of the lowest globally.
 Increasing population, favourable demographics, rising per capita income, affordability and global trend awareness will further drive the domestic growth.
 As a result, the fibre consumption is expected to grow from the present levels of 9 Million tons to above 14 Million tons by 2020.
 This will lead to the growth of the Company and improvement in the margins in the coming years.

-The threats to the Companys product includes severe competition both in domestic and international markets leading to pricing pressures of finished goods, inflation, foreign exchange fluctuation, volatility in input cost, cotton crop, interest rates, power cost etc. Government Policies also play major role in the growth of the Industry.
+The threats comprise severe competition both in domestic and international markets, leading to pricing pressures on finished goods, inflation, foreign exchange fluctuation, volatility in input cost, cotton crop, interest rates and power cost among others.
+Government Policies also play significant role in the growth of the Industry.

-Please refer to the paragraph under the heading "Financial Results" and "Operational Review" in the main Directors Report.
+Please refer to the paragraph under the heading "Financial Results" and "Operational Review" in the main Boards Report.

 The Management reviewed the disclosure requirement of Segment wise reporting and is of the view that since the Companys products are covered under Textile Industry which is single business segment in terms of AS-17 and therefore separate disclosure on reporting by business segment is not required.